Montréal

 Photo credit: Tour du Port de Montréal

-A new observation tower in the Old Port on the shore of the St. Lawrence River, the Port of Montreal Tower offers an amazing vantage point to admire the city.
+This observation tower is located in the Old Port on the shore of the St. Lawrence River.
+It offers an amazing vantage point to admire the city.

 -